hadijaveed/docker-compose-anywhere/Readme.md

 > **Note:** Ensure services that don't require CI/CD (like PostgreSQL, Redis, and Traefik) have dependencies set up properly.
 We're still working on a better deployment method for these persistent services, if you have better ideas, please open an issue or submit a PR.

+> **Note:** Ensure services that don't require CI/CD (like PostgreSQL, Redis, and Traefik) have dependencies set up properly in the `docker-compose-deploy.yml` file.
+For example:

 ### 6. Understanding the Deployment Process

 The deployment script performs these key actions: